aishwarya-mali/digital-business-card/README.md

 # Digital Business Card

-This is a Digital Business Card made with React
+This is a Digital Business Card built with React

 ## Demo